simonox/solartunes/README.md

 # SolarTunes

 A sustainable sound player for Raspberry Pi with SolarPunk aesthetics.
-Built with Next.js and designed for eco-friendly, solar-powered setups.
+You can upload tracks and play them.
+It can even start a selected track on motion detection.
+Services are started on startup.
+Events are logged with logd.
+Aplay is used for playback.
+Node.js ist the runtime environment.
+Typescript, Bash and Python are the languages used to build it.
+PNPM ist used as a package manger.
+Tailwind.CSS ist used for layout, widgets and as a design system.
+Frontend and backend is built with Next.js and designed for eco-friendly, solar-powered setups.

 ## 🚜 Hardware
 - 🍓 RaspberryPi 4